daimonionnn/BobcatMonitor/README.md

 # Release info

+v 0.3
+Fixed bug when monitoring was stopped (or looks like it stopped as Start monitoring button was activated) Added autoscroll to status box

 v 0.2
 Project was renamed from Bobcat Recycler to Bobcat Monitor and JumpStarter Some bug fixes and adjusted default delay/pause times